hudiniq/HawkRPG/rules/core.md

 │             For example if another person is assisting in the task/action or if one is surrounded. │ │                                                                                                    │ │ LVL:        1 LVL  ──>  1 ATR BONUS                                                                │   Max 3*
-│             EXP: 10 + BONUS >= DC  ──>  10xLVL or Milestone                                        │   Max 10
+│             XP: 10 + BONUS >= DC  ──>  10xLVL or Milestone                                         │   Max 10
-│             Every level a character gains 1 VIT and one point to put towards raising an attribute. │ │             To advance to the next level, accumulate 10 times the level experience points every    │ │             time the check is at least equal to the DC, or reach a milestone in the story.         │ │                                                                                                    │ │                                                                                                    │ │                                                                                                    │
+│             Every level a character gains 1 VIT and one point to put towards raising an attribute. │ │             To advance to the next level, accumulate 10 times the level XP.
+Gain 1 XP every time a │ │             successful check's DC is at least equal to 10+BONUS, or reach a milestone in the story.│ │                                                                                                    │ │                                                                                                    │ │                                                                                                    │